mathieugouin/rpiDvr/docs/README.md

 ## Backend (tvheadend)

 Install it via LibreELEC add-ons repo under "services".

+Configure the addon to have a delayed startup of TBD seconds.

 Most of the tvheadend configuration is done from a web interface: http://ip:9981 (mine is: <http://192.168.1.23:9981>)